 It is the responsibility of the Department for Health and Wellbeing, Local Health Networks and other individual entities of SA Health to ensure that they have robust business continuity planning arrangements, current plans and thoroughly exercised and reviewed response and recovery arrangements to manage the impact of any business disruptions.

-Disaster Resilience Policy Directive and Business Continuity Management Framework
+Business Continuity Management Framework

 To ensure compliance with these responsibilities, and consistency across the agency, the SA Health Disaster Resilience Policy Directive (PDF 321KB) is applicable to all business continuity activities across SA Health.